 With the Ancestry DNA test becoming more popular, there have been some questions surrounding the results and how each relative is categorized.
 For example, if you have half-siblings, you may wonder precisely how they show up in your results.

-In general, due to the amount of DNA that is shared, half-siblings will most likely show up as “Close Family” or as “First Cousins.”
 The image below is a good example of how half-siblings show up on Ancestry DNA.

 In this article, I’ll walk you through the ins and outs of the results regarding half-siblings, how much DNA they share, how accurate the test is, and more.
 This information will help you understand your test results, as well as the process as a whole.